Updated: Jul 4, 2021

 It also helps to meet some requirements of ISO 14001:2015 on the integration of environmental aspects in the design of products.

 This document targets people who are directly involved in the design and development of mechanical products, as well as managers responsible for defining corporate policies, and decision-makers.
 The proposed methodology is intended to kick-start ecodesign initiatives within companies as part of a teaching and continuous improvement approach.

 This document also includes a template that companies can use as part of the communication on their environmental approach.
 This document is neither intended nor suitable to compare products (even similar) of different suppliers.
 This document is neither intended nor suitable for product certification purposes.

-This document is relevant especially in the 21st century, which is why you should pay attention to the possibility of acquiring it and also introducing it into the activities of your organization.
+This document is relevant especially in the 21st century, so you should pay attention to the possibility of acquiring it and introducing it into your organization's activities.

 Why are international standards necessary?

 Technologies are developing every day and, consequently, the number of documents that will regulate them will increase at the same rate.
-As you know, the guarantee of successful operating activities of a particular organization depends to a large extent on how the production processes keep pace with the times and also on how easily the functioning system is adaptable to innovations.
+As you know, the guarantee of successful operating activities of a particular organization depends largely on how the production processes keep pace with the times and how easily the functioning system is adaptable to innovations.
 In order for your business to develop at the most harmonious pace with the maximum minimization of risks, we recommend having key international standards in place in your area of activity.